People

 Graduate Student

 Ishanee has completed her Integrated B.Tech & M.Tech in Biotechnology from Kalinga Institute of Industrial Technology, Bhubaneswar.
-Her interest lies in Neuropsychopharmacology and is currently studying the role of BDNF, a neurotrophic factor, in the various psychedelic-mediated effects.
+Her interest lies in Neuropsychopharmacology and is currently studying the effects of serotonergic psychedelics on neuronal bioenergetics and plasticity.
 In addition to her interest in science, she enjoys painting, dancing, and traveling.

 Email: ishanee.mazumder@tifr.res.in